samiit/samiit.github.io/index.md

 Here are some projects I'm into:

 1. Polymer Property Predictor (possible Master thesis)
-   - Machine learning model to predict polymer properties based on chemical structure
+   - Machine learning model to predict polymer properties based on chemical structure and NOMADS database

 2. Medical Entity Extraction
    - NLP project for extracting medical entities from clinical texts